dansand/Python/README.md

-# ResGuides: Python for the Physical Sciences
+# ResGuides: Python for Science

 This material was remixed for teaching at University of Melbourne.
 This book is based mainly on the following Resources: